ringcentral/ringcentral-web-phone/README.md

 - When private park a ringing call, server will NOTIFY "SIP/2.0 486 Busy Here", does the SDK handle it?
 - support picking up a private parked call
-- in the official demo, outbound call doesn't release microphone (inbound call is fine).